 2. Evolution of the FIDE rating over time.

 3. Analysis of game play, videos and other evidence.

 A DGT board is an electronic board with a touch-sensitive surface and a computerized structure that recognizes the moves executed and transmits them to a computer via USB (or serial port or equivalent).
-In recent years, most of the most important tournaments use this type of board, due to the ease of real-time transmission of games to the Internet and TV.
+In recent years, a large part of the most important tournaments uses this type of board, due to the ease of real-time transmission of games to the Internet and TV.
 At the same time, this type of board can give rise to doubts about the possibility of cheating.

-Assuming that the data presented in table A were correct, some hypothesis tests were performed to investigate whether Niemann 's performances at live broadcast events were different from his performances at non-live broadcast events.
+Assuming that the data presented in table A is correct, some hypothesis tests were performed to investigate whether Niemann's performances at live broadcast events were different from his performances at non-live broadcast events.
 The results were:

 [In the introduction to the appendix there is a brief explanation of the meaning of these numbers and the usefulness of these tests]

 Therefore, these are practically conclusive results, about there being a statistically significant difference at a level of 0.0002.
 However, there are some errors and some possible distortions in table A. For example: the table mentions that Niemann would have achieved 2893 performance in the “USCF K12 Grade National” in 2019, but Niemann 's name does not appear on the official website of this event: https: //www.uschess.org/results/2019/k12/.
 Therefore, the possibility of excluding this event from the analysis was considered and the results with and without this event were compared.
 A more detailed discussion of this has been included in appendix , so as not to interrupt the flow of the text.

 Other possible more serious errors are pointed out in that table and the supposedly correct information is presented in this table (B): tinyurl.com/bwaucm78